All Episodes

 If you transfer a human brain in the computer and simulate it one-to-one, it will also require sleep.

-So, this will stay.
+So this will stay.

 But I don't think that consciousness is necessarily related to a sleep pattern.

-Just ask if sleep would still be required, and you're saying yes, which is very interesting because all of that data is now in a machine that can run, assuming it's powered up properly, 24 hours a day, but you think there would be, apparently, some sort of deterioration without sleep.
+I'm sorry, I was not really trying to relate, just ask if sleep would still be required, and you're saying yes, which is very interesting because all of that data is now in a machine that can run, assuming it's powered up properly 24 hours a day, but you think there would be apparently some sort of deterioration without sleep.

-Look, the brain does something during our sleep.
+Yeah, look, the brain does something during our sleep.

 It's not switched off, right?

-So it processes the information stored in the brain and does something with it.
+And so it processes the information stored in the brain and does something with it.

-We don't know exactly what and it seems that this period is necessary to stay sane.
+We don't know exactly what, and it seems that this period is necessary to stay sane.

 Okay, what does it mean to stay sane?